RSZ-Nld/Esp32-si4735-Seperat-Enc-Displ-Vol-RF-Gain/Readme.md

-SW MW LW and FM Radio  With Bandpass filters and Txco, with seperated Display, Encoder and Vol Pot
+SW MW LW and FM Radio  With Bandpass filters and Txco, with seperated Display, Encoder and Vol Pot This is not on the board, so you have to get a case for this project.
+Add a 7809 to reduce heat dissipation with the 4 Inch Display, that oneuse more current then a 3.2 Inch Display.

 ## About the original project
 This project is based on
 Use ESP32 arduino Boards and 3.2 TFT display touchscreen TFT_eSPI Ili9341, also works with 4 Inch ILI9488 Display